PedroHLC/ViewLyricsOpenSearcher/README.md

 ViewLyricsOpenSearcher
 ====

-Open searcher for lyrics ".LRC"/".TXT" files, that uses Crintsoft's MiniLyrics database ("ViewLyrics.com") Use this project as you want.
+Open searcher for lyrics files (".lrc" and ".txt") , stored in Crintsoft's MiniLyrics server ("ViewLyrics.com").
+Use this project as you want.